 Early Bird Maths

 At the start of each day, all children in Classes 1 -5 access Early Bird Maths, with Class 6 accessing Numeracy Ninjas.
 This is an initiative used to ensure fluency is rehearsed on a daily basis, separate to that in the discrete Mathematics lessons.
 As the year progresses, the children become more competent in solving these fluency style questions, devising different, individual strategies to solve questions including formal written methods, mental calculations and jottings.
 In Key Stage 1, foci include fractions, geometry, number bonds, place value and number.
-In Key Stage 2 (Classes 3-5), teachers select an appropriate question set from myminimaths.co.uk to follow for the week that become progressively harder.
-Each week has a ‘Focus’ set of questions and ‘Back to Basics’ set.
-The ‘Back to Basics’ questions allow children the opportunity to complete an example of each operation, daily.
+In Key Stage 2 (Classes 3-5), teachers select appropriate questions to revise prior learning, that become progressively harder.
 Numeracy Ninjas allows Year 6 pupils the opportunity to practice a range of fluency questions over a range of topics including time, decimals and percentages.

 Following Early Bird Maths, children take part in the CLIC programme (Counting, Learn Its, It’s nothing new and Calculations) to strengthen their understanding of key skills required for each year group.
-Key Stage 1 work from 10.30am – 10.45am and Key Stage 2 complete the work from 9.35am – 9.45am.
 The programme follows a weekly timetable of topic areas including place value, rounding,

 Roman Numerals and the four operations; enhancing the children’s ability to understand number and fluency questions on a daily basis.

 In EYFS, the children access CLIC daily, as a whole class or in smaller or individual groups.
-Following the CLIC termly objectives including counting, reading numbers, doubling and halving, 1 more and 1 less, subitizing, addition and subtraction; children develop mathematical fluency through games, movements and songs.
-These activities occur from 1pm-1.15pm, daily.
+Following the CLIC termly objectives including counting, reading numbers, doubling and halving, 1 more and 1 less, subitising, addition and subtraction; children develop mathematical fluency through games, movements and songs.
+These activities occur daily.